 New York City: The Beekman, a Thompson Hotel, an elegant restored hotel in the Financial District, is offering up to 30% off rooms.
 Book by calling 1-212-233-2300 between November 23-26.
 In midtown, Made Hotel is taking 20% off visits between December 1 and March 31, 2019.
 Book on November 26 and use the code CYBERMONDAY.

-Brooklyn: The William Vale is offering 40% off best available rates on for stays between November 23 and March 31, 2019.
+Brooklyn: The William Vale is offering up to 40% off best available rates on for stays between November 23 and March 31, 2019.
 Book between November 18-26 with the promo code CYBER18.

 California: It's always a good idea to go to the Golden State, but after the recent devastating fires, the state can use tourist dollars more than ever.
 Pacifica Hotels is offering 40% off their hotels statewide, including Half Moon Bay, Pismo Beach, and Santa Barbara.
 Book between November 23-26 and stay between November 23 and March 14, 2019.